 Corporate Support: Corporations across the country support the mission through direct financial support, cause-related or value-add partnerships, and even through significant pro-bono services.
 Direct corporate support of approximately $10 million in 2012, rounds out the remainder of the Society’s total annual revenue.

-The Society is dedicated to ending MS by engaging committed individuals who want to do something about MS now; individuals who raise money, volunteer their time, participate in events, conduct cutting edge research, advocate for change, and provide critical programs and services to families affected by multiple sclerosis.
+The Society is dedicated to ending MS by engaging committed individuals who want to do something about MS now — individuals who raise money, volunteer their time, participate in events, conduct cutting edge research, advocate for change, and provide critical programs and services to families affected by multiple sclerosis.
 We forge partnerships with all those who have this shared commitment, including our sister MS organizations around the world, the National Institutes of Health, universities and medical schools, corporations, and the pharmaceutical and biotechnology industries.
-Our collective commitment and resources will enable us to achieve a world free of MS, faster.
+Our collective commitment and resources will enable us to achieve a world free of multiple sclerosis faster.